Anna Sokolow: Legacy

 Nicknamed modern dance's "rebellious spirit", Sokolow won a variety of awards including the Samuel Scripps Award (1991), Aztec Eagle Honor (1988), an Honorary Doctor of Fine Arts from Boston Conservatory (1988), and an Honorary Doctor of Humanities from the Ohio State University (1978).
 In 1967, she received a prestigious grant from the National Council on the Arts, worth $10,000; Sokolow used this funding to create Deserts (1967).

-She was also inducted into the National Museum of Dance's Mr. & Mrs. Cornelius Vanderbilt Whitney Hall of Fame in 1998, and the American Academy of Arts and Letters in 1993.
+Sokolow was inducted into the Mr. & Mrs. Cornelius Vanderbilt Whitney Hall of Fame in 1998, and the American Academy of Arts and Letters in 1993.
 Sokolow dedicated her works to her inspirations including Isadora Duncan, Louis Horst, Anne Frank, José Limón, Vaslav Nijinsky, Martin Luther King Jr., and her parents.
 Her choreography continues to be performed by the Sokolow/Theatre Dance Ensemble and by dance companies and schools around the world.

+One block of Christopher Street in New York City's Greenwich Village bears the honorary name of "Anna Sokolow Way," in recognition of her longtime residence at 1 Christopher St.

 Personal life

 Sokolow was romantically involved with Alex North, her musical collaborator, for seven years.
 Despite the dissolution of their relationship, they continued to work together throughout their careers.
 She had no children.

 Sokolow was known for her heavy involvement in the Communist movement.
 In New York's 1936 election, she registered as a Communist.
 In the 1940s, she was also a featured performer in many Communist rallies.
-However, by the 1950s, Sokolow she no longer aligned herself with the Communist party.
+However, by the 1950s, she no longer aligned herself with the Communist party.
 When questioned by the FBI, she cited her participation at rallies was motivated by earning money for her performance.

-Sokolow suffered from depression in the late 1960s-early 1970s.
+Sokolow suffered from depression in the late 1960s and early 1970s.

 Sokolow died at the age of 90, on March 29, 2000, in New York City.